senajeon/Data-Scientist/README.md

 # Data-Science-Program

 This repository contains all the links to the Google Colab code review notebooks, slides, projects and other resources used in the 6-month intensive full-time offline Data Science Program (9-6, Mon-Fri) taught in collaboration with Korean Ministry of Science and ICT from June 2020 to December 2020.
 All teaching faculty in this program hold Ph.D in Industrial Engineering from Korea University.
-Topics include data manipulation, data visualization and data analytics.
+Topics include data technology(Linux), data analytics and data visualization.
 The programming languages used for this program are SQL, Python and R.

 ## Course 1 Python